Tempe Union High School District

 The Tempe Union High School District is a school district of high schools in Tempe, Arizona, USA.
 Its service area includes almost all of Tempe, the portion of Chandler west of the Loop 101, Guadalupe, the Gila River Indian Community in Maricopa County, and the Ahwatukee area of Phoenix (the same areas served by the Tempe Elementary School District and the Kyrene School District, both of which feed into Tempe Union).

 The district operates six comprehensive high schools and an online school, as well as various specialized programs.

 Gifted academies are located at both McClintock High School (Peggy Payne Academy) and Mountain Pointe High School (Pride's Peak).
 Tempe High School offers the International Baccalaureate program.

-At the beginning of the 2023/2024 school year, the District opened the Innovation Center, which features project-based learning and allows students to earn high school credit solving real world problems.
+During the 2023/2024 school year, the District operated the Innovation Center, which featured project-based learning and allowed students to earn high school credit solving real world problems.